BIAOXYZ/myNotes/programming_notes/programming_languages/prog_lang_python/realpython/null-in-python.md

       + Empty strings
       + 0
       + False
-    > For more on comparisons, truthy, and falsy values, check out [How to Use the Python `or` Operator](https://realpython.com/python-or-operator/).
+    > For more on comparisons, truthy values, and falsy values, you can read about how to use the [Python or operator](https://realpython.com/python-or-operator/), how to use the [Python and operator](https://realpython.com/python-and-operator/), and how to use the [Python not operator](https://realpython.com/python-not-operator/).
-    >> How to Use the Python `or` Operator https://realpython.com/python-or-operator/
 - > **Declaring Null Variables in Python**
   * > In some languages, variables come to life from a **declaration**.
 They don’t have to have an initial value assigned to them.
 In those languages, the initial default value for some types of variables might be `null`.
 In Python, however, variables come to life from **assignment statements**.
 Take a look at the following code block:
     ```py